Court Delivers Verdict in Senator Natasha vs Bello's Privacy Suit

 How legal battle started between Natasha, Bello

-Reacting to the tweet of the EFCC through her handle, Senator Natasha wrote:
+Reacting to the EFCC's tweet through her handle at the time, Senator Natasha wrote:

 “Dear @officialEFCC, why did you delete this post on Facebook after I commented and requested that you kindly help find my favourite storybook, 'The Defeated White Lion', at No. 1 Dala Hills street, off Agulu Lake street, Maitama, Abuja.
 That White House was among the 14 properties you approached the court for forfeiture in December 2022.
 Don’t delete this tweet.
 Thanks and God bless Nigeria.”

-In the court ruling, Justice Oriji explained that three issues were to be solved in the case, which included whether the tweet violated Bello's privacy as well as his home.
-The judge also held that the prayer sought against Natasha will be resolved.
+In his ruling, Justice Oriji stated that three key issues were to be determined in the case, including whether the tweet constituted a violation of Bello’s privacy and that of his home.
+The judge further held that the relief sought against Natasha Akpoti-Uduaghan would be addressed.

 The judge said: